hburden/DAT255/README.md

 Given the nature of software, is it really feasible to identify all variables beforehand? *Iterative and incremental approaches* accepts that changes are inevitable and integrates change management into the development process. *Agile approaches* promotes iterative and incremental development by using a very tight *design-code-test* cycle.
 If we again use a traditional product perspective, this can be compared to new product development.

+## Course Project
+The most of the time is spent on a course project.
+This year the project is integrated with the [Electricity Innovation Challenge][EICWeb].
+As students you will participate in the challenge in teams of five where each team is to develop an android app that addresses on of the three challenges:
+- More efficient or fun travelling
+- Attractive bus stops
+- A journey for everyone
+More details about the challenge will be presented at the lecture given on 2nd of September.

 ## Learning outcomes
 In this course you will learn how to design and develop software, and to manage projects, using the following agile principles: